preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 Long 3 stored in Binary is 00000000000000000000000000000011

-Clearly these are very different and wouldn’t help us when our equation from the previous step depends on x_bits.
-What we instead want is a long that’s storing 01000000010101010001111010111001 (1079320249 in decimal).
+Clearly these are very different and wouldn't help us when our equation from the previous step depends on x_bits.
+What we instead want is a long that's storing 01000000010101010001111010111001 (1079320249 in decimal).

 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 <NOTE: see if you can actually build this in javascript and embed it into the page>

 In order to do that, we need to trick the computer into interpreting the floating point bits as long bits.
 We can do this by telling the computer that this float pointer (`&y`) is actually a long pointer (type casting using `(long *)`) and then dereferencing that value into a long variable (`*`).
-That’s what this line is doing (reading right to left): `i = * (long *) &y;`
+That's what this line is doing (reading right to left): `i = * (long *) &y;`

 Going back from i to y is just a reverse of the previous steps: convert the long pointer (`&i`) into a float pointer (`(float *)`) and dereferencing that value into a float variable (`*`).
 So we get `y = * ( float * ) &i;`